russHyde/contented/README.md

 `black` is used for styling: installed it into the dev environment using `pipenv install black --dev --pre`

+`pylint` and `pylint_django` are used for linting

+## Tests

+`contented` is developed using TDD (based brazenly on the tests in TDD with Python by H Percival).
+Write functional tests first, then unit tests, then code.

+`selenium` is used for functional testing

 ----

 ## Notes